SmithWillSuffice/ohanga-pai/content/blog/94_global_reserves_of_stupidity.md

 > _"It’s hard to imagine how we could find a more stupid and amateurish clown show on the road."_"

 Like I said at the start, it is no longer a mere clown show.
-It is professional state sponsored terrorism, mostly directed at their won domestic population.
+It is professional state sponsored terrorism, mostly directed at their own domestic population.

 <table style="border-collapse: collapse; border=0;">